-TPM is an acronym for Total Productive Maintenance which is a system of coordinated group efforts for greater equipment effectiveness.
-Users & operators are responsible for the routine inspection, care, upkeep and minor repairs of their machines.
-Additionally, there is a maintenance staff who holds the responsibility for major upgrades, repairs, and maintenance.
+TPM is an acronym for Total Productive Maintenance, a system of coordinated group efforts for greater equipment effectiveness.
+Users & operators are responsible for the routine inspection, care, upkeep, and minor repairs of their machines.
+Additionally, the maintenance staff is responsible for major upgrades, repairs, and maintenance.
 The maintenance staff also coaches the users and operators.

 Elements of a Total Productive Maintenance (TPM) System